-Text Analysis is the contextual mining of text which identifies and extracts subjective information in source material.
-It helps a business to understand the social sentiment of their brand, product or service while monitoring online conversations.
-Analysis of social media streams is usually restricted to just basic text analysis and count based metrics.
-With the recent advances in deep learning, the ability of algorithms to analyse text has improved considerably.
-Creative use of advanced artificial intelligence techniques is an effective tool for doing in-depth research.
-We believe it is important to classify incoming customer conversation about a brand based on following lines:
+Text Analysis is the contextual mining of text which identifies and extracts subjective information in the source material.
+It helps a business to understand the social sentiment of their brand, product, or service while monitoring online conversations.
+Analysis of social media streams is usually restricted to basic text analysis and count-based metrics.
+With the recent advances in deep learning, the ability of algorithms to analyze text has improved considerably.
+The creative use of advanced artificial intelligence techniques is an effective tool for doing in-depth research.
+We believe it is important to classify incoming customer conversation about a brand based on the following lines:

 - Key aspects of a brand’s product and service that customers care about.

 - Users underlying intentions and reactions concerning those aspects.

 These basic concepts when used in combination become an important tool for analyzing millions of brand conversations with human-level accuracy.
 Text Analytics can be used for a number of applications including categorization, sentiment analysis, and entity extraction.

 Sentiment Analysis is the most common text classification tool that analyses an incoming message and tells whether the underlying sentiment is positive, negative, or neutral.